Nijat27/Quizzer/README.md

 ### Method 1: Using pip

 **Easy Guide to QuizzerApp: Install & Explore Key Features!**
-[![img/thumbnail.png](img/thumbnail.png)](https://youtu.be/BP4dj7hiOCI)
+Start the video by clicking on the following YouTube thumbnail [![img/thumbnail.png](img/thumbnail.png)](https://youtu.be/BP4dj7hiOCI)

 You can install the Quiz App directly using pip by running the following command: